 First impressions are everything.
 But when a commercial real estate investment opportunity initially whets an investor’s appetite it’s likely they haven’t even visited the property yet.

 The early introduction to a commercial property investment is usually from high resolution images, catchy headlines, and a seductive smile from the real estate agent’s photo on a sales brochure.
-However, not until jumping in the car (or on the plane) and heading on-site will an opportunity leave or lose its impression on you.
+However, not until jumping in the car (or getting on the plane) and heading on-site will an opportunity leave or lose its impression on you.

-Here’s what to look for when you initially visit the property:
+Here’s what to look for when you first visit your targeted commercial property:

 - Nearby businesses

 - Tenant inside information